 Sapporo Premium has been the #1 selling Asian beer in the United States since Sapporo U.S.A., Inc.

-If you do not know what I mean by “the land of burgers,” I mean Murica bro, and I am doing this post for you, me, us, as fellow yanks.
-Not only will you learn who the big four beer producers are, but I will also drop some knowledge on when they were established, how to pronounce each brand (so you sound natively Japanese…ok, not Japanese, but Japanesey), along with my ramblings that make it sound like I have had a few beers, I just may have.
+If you do not know what I mean by “the land of burgers,” I mean Murica bro, and I am doing this post for you, me, us as fellow yanks.
+Not only will you learn who the big four Japanese beer producers are, but I will also drop some knowledge on how to pronounce each brand (so you sound natively Japanese, ok, not Japanese, but Japanesey).
+Along with the established date of the company and my ramblings that make it sound like I may have had a few beers, and I just may have.

 Asahi is the largest of the Japanese beer breweries in Japan.